-Investment properties are derecognized when these have either been disposed of or when the investment properties are permanently withdrawn from use and no future benefit is expected from their disposal.
-Any gains or losses on the retirement or disposal of investment properties are recognized in profit or loss in the year of retirement or disposal.
-Gains and losses on retirement or disposal are determined by comparing proceeds with carrying amount.
+Investment properties are derecognized upon disposal or when the investment properties are permanently withdrawn from use and no future benefit is expected from their disposal.
+Any gains or losses arising on derecognition of investment properties (calculated as the difference between the net disposal proceeds and the carrying amount of the item) are recognized in profit or loss in the year of retirement or disposal.